 It’s often easier to practice social and emotional skills through group games, and especially those in which students might apply target skills like communication, listening, and impulse control.
 A group setting also offers students the chance to negotiate with others, develop leadership, and figure out their strengths to contribute.
 Group puzzles, in particular, are cooperative-learning games where they can socialize and collaborate with other kids; they're fun, easy, and not stressful activities that everyone can join in.

 One activity that meets all of the above criteria is StickTogether’s paint-by-number, or rather, sticker-by-number game, which gives special needs kids the chance to create a poster as a group.
 In fact, StickTogether’s collaborative sticker mosaic poster helps build emotional regulation, self-management, and self-awareness.
-Plus, students can develop their interpersonal skills through the activity; we’ve even heard that StickTogether even helps kids with special needs to talk more with family members while doing the puzzle.
+Plus, students can develop their interpersonal skills through the activity; we’ve heard that StickTogether even helps kids with special needs to talk more with family members while doing the puzzle.

 All things considered, developing SEL in children with special needs is a complex process, and one that will need to play out over time.
 Beyond the proper educational approach however activities like these will go a long way toward helping these children build up related skills.